IELTS Writing Task 2: Essay

 For more detailed information, see the IELTS Writing Task 2 band descriptors.

 See also: How IELTS Writing Task 2 Is Checked

 IELTS Writing Task 2 – Academic vs General

 What is the difference?

-There is no significant difference between the IELTS Writing Task 2 Academic or General module in terms of format.
+There is no significant difference between the IELTS Writing Task 2 Academic or General module in terms of the format.

-Even though the task format is the same, the IELTS Academic and General test candidates will not be given the same task prompt.
+Even though the task format is the same, the IELTS Academic and General test candidates will not be given the same writing task prompt.
 In other words, if you take the IELTS General test, you will not get the same essay topic in IELTS Writing Task 2 as those who are taking the Academic module.